 Take a step back, and look at your brain dump together.
 Spend 5-10 minutes discussing what you see.
 Are there topics that jump out because they are on everyone’s radar?
 Are there things that your colleagues added that surprise you?

-Warning!
-The sticky notes that are on the map are all assumptions and only reflect what your team knows about the context at this point in time.
-Meaning, there are going to be blind spots.
+WARNING The sticky notes that are on the map now are all assumptions, and only reflect what your team knows about the context today!
+That means, that there are going to be blind spots.

 Identify key drivers